CheahWen/ALPR/README.md

 > I not tried before, refer this: https://prashantdandriyal.medium.com/darknet-to-tensorflow-to-tensorflowlite-b783d55b106a

 > Then, make sure it is a frozen model, not a saved model pb.

-> I actually have tried to convert frozen model to OM before, but get memory issue on Mind Studio.

 ---